wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 21 And the slain and wounded of the Avon , was two score and two.

-22 Howbeit about the same time , the Syren and the Rattlesnake fell into the hands of the king.
+22 Howbeit about the same time , the Syren and the Rattlesnake* fell into the hands of the king.

+* U. S. schooner and brig , about 14 guns each.

 23 About this time , the whole land of Columbia was ordered to be hemmed in by Cochrane , a servant of the king , and a chief captain of the navy of Britain.